hydroflame521/StateFarmClient/README.md

 # StateFarmClient
 Hack Client for Shell Shockers.
 Contains code from Zertalious Aimbot and JEHRO Panel, as well as custom code and modifications.
+Now with a hack made for the chrome dino game, with code from Hypno7767's dino chrome hack.

 https://discord.gg/UTqWuQ7nq8